loading

 • An Unusually High Water Bill: If you’re constantly getting a high water bill, it’s a pretty good sign that there might be a leak somewhere in your house.
 However, just because your water bill is high doesn’t necessarily mean that there’s a slab leak.

 If you notice these signs, don’t hesitate.
-Reach out to a professional plumber or concrete sewer pipe repair specialist promptly.
+Reach out to a professional plumber or concrete repair and restoration specialist promptly.
 This prevents further damage and addresses the issue effectively.

 Signs of Structural Damage Caused by Broken Sewer Pipe Leakage